exercism/v3/languages/clojure/exercises/concept/lists/.doc/after.md

 ## Key Learnings

 - Lists are collections.
-- Lists can be created using `quote` or `list`.
+- Lists can be created using `list` or by quoting a literal list.
-- Clojure wil try to evaluate lists, treating the first item as a function.
+- Clojure will try to evaluate lists, treating the first item as a function.
 - Core Functions
   - `cons` returns a list with the new item added to beginning.
   - `first` returns the first item from a list.